Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/158-authorization.en.md

 ---
-title : "Authentication - OpenID Connect - Keycloak"
+title : "Authorization - OPA (OpenPolicyAgent)"
-weight : 157
+weight : 158
 ---

 [OpenID Connect plugin](https://docs.konghq.com/hub/kong-inc/openid-connect/) allows the integration with a 3rd party identity provider (IdP) in a standardized way.
 This plugin can be used to implement Kong as a (proxying) [OAuth 2.0](https://tools.ietf.org/html/rfc6749) resource server (RS) and/or as an OpenID Connect relying party (RP) between the client, and the upstream service.